Quantum Mechanics in a New Light: Introduction

-But if physical space cannot be modeled as an actually existing manifold of points labeled by triplets of real numbers, then physical time cannot be represented by an actually existing set of instants labeled by real numbers, and this means that the wave function's dependence on time cannot be the continuous time-dependence of an evolving physical state.
-The $t$ in $\psi(t)$ can only refer to the time of the measurement to the possible outcomes of which $\psi(t)$ serves to assign probabilities.
-Bohr was right: what happens between a system preparation and a measurement is a holistic phenomenon, which cannot be decomposed into the unitary evolution of a quantum state and a subsequent ``collapse'' of the same: \bq all unambiguous interpretation of the quantum mechanical formalism involves the fixation of the external conditions, defining the initial state of the atomic system concerned and the character of the possible predictions as regards subsequent observable properties of that system.
-Any measurement in quantum theory can in fact only refer either to a fixation of the initial state or to the test of such predictions, and it is first the combination of measurements of both kinds which constitutes a well-defined phenomenon.~\cite{Bohr_1939} \eq This renders the wave-function formulation unsuitable for addressing the problem of interpretation.
+Every interpretation of quantum mechanics that attaches to a quantum state an ontological significance which goes beyond that of a probability algorithm, founders over the transition from the state that is supposed to complete the premeasurement to the state that is supposed to complete the measurement, in which $q$ (one of the possible outcomes $q_k$) is indicated. \citet[Sect.~4.3b]{Mittelstaedt} and \citet[Sect.~III.6.2]{Buschetal} have even proved theorems to the effect that the objectification problem is insoluble.
+The least that can be said is that such realist interpretations raise issues that are far from being settled.
+From an operationalist or antirealist point of view, this does not come as a surprise.
+For the wave function's dependence on time is not the continuous time-dependence of an evolving physical state.
+The time it depends on is the time of the measurement to the possible outcomes of which it serves to assign probabilities.
+As \citet{Peres84} has stressed, ``there is no interpolating wave function giving the `state of the system' between measurements''. \footnote{Here Peres echoes Bohr's insistence that what happens between the preparation of a system and a measurement is a holistic phenomenon, which cannot be decomposed into the unitary evolution of a quantum state and a subsequent ``collapse'' of the same: ``all unambiguous interpretation of the quantum mechanical formalism involves the fixation of the external conditions, defining the initial state of the atomic system concerned and the character of the possible predictions as regards subsequent observable properties of that system.
+Any measurement in quantum theory can in fact only refer either to a fixation of the initial state or to the test of such predictions, and it is first the combination of measurements of both kinds which constitutes a well-defined phenomenon.'' \citep{Bohr1939}} Nothing good can come out of the transmogrification of a probability algorithm into an evolving physical state.